 - extra sprinkles for decorating top

-- Preheat oven to 350ºF.
-Spray a 8 X 8 baking pan with cooking spray and set aside.
+- Preheat the oven to 350ºF.
+Spray a 9X13 baking pan with cooking spray and set aside.

-Using the paddle attachment on a stand mixer, or in a large bowl using a hand-held mixer, cream the butter for about 1 minute on medium speed.
-Add the sugar and beat until pale, light, and fluffy, about 3 minutes longer.
-Beat in egg, yolk, and vanilla until mixed throughly.
+- In a large bowl cream together the butter and sugar together until very pale, light, and fluffy, about 3 minutes.
+Beat in egg, yolk, and vanilla until well mixed.

-In a separate bowl whisk together flour, salt, baking powder, baking soda, and cornstarch.
-Gradually add the flour mixture to the butter / sugar mixture with speed on low until just combined.
+- To the bowl add the salt, baking powder, baking soda, and cornstarch.
+Mix well.
+Gradually add in the flour and beat on low speed until just combined.
 The dough will be very thick.
-Gently stir in sprinkles.
+Stir in sprinkles or mix on low speed.

-Press into the prepared baking pan and bake for 25 minutes (about 5 minutes longer if using gluten free flour) until bars are just cooked through and lightly browned on top.
-Be careful to not overcook so they will be soft.
+- Spread the cookie mixture in the prepared baking pan.
+Bake for 23-25 minutes (about 2-3 minutes longer if using gluten free flour) until a toothpick inserted in middle comes clean.
+The bars will be lightly browned.
 Allow the bars to cool completely on wire rack before frosting.
-They will sink slightly in the middle as they cool.